-- 11.8 When investigating allegations of misconduct, a supervisor should be guided by the following values: - · The safety and protection of the community - · An unbiased and earnest search for the truth - · The need to provide appropriate outreach to victims - · The need to uphold civil and canon law - The right of all persons to be treated fairly - The right of a person to be protected from unwarranted damage to his/her reputation - The need to comply with Archdiocesan policies and procedures - · The need to maintain and disclose documentation as appropriate - The need to make any required report(s) in a timely manner - · The need to provide for the well-being of the community impacted by the misconduct - 11.9 When misconduct has occurred, discipline or corrective action taken with respect to the accused should be documented in the appropriate personnel file. - 11.10 Appropriate care should be offered to the victims of misconduct.
-Appropriate pastoral care should be recommended to the one accused of misconduct. - 11.11 Appropriate pastoral care should be extended to the community impacted by misconduct.
+- 11.8 Church personnel who suspect misconduct are encouraged to speak with their supervisor or, if they prefer, to an appropriate Archdiocesan office. - 11.9 When investigating allegations of misconduct, a supervisor should be guided by the following values: - The safety and protection of the community - An unbiased and earnest search for the truth - The need to provide appropriate outreach to victims - The need to uphold civil and canon law - The right of all persons to be treated fairly - The right of a person to be protected from unwarranted damage to his/her reputation - The need to comply with Archdiocesan policies and procedures - The need to maintain and disclose documentation as appropriate - The need to make any required report(s) in a timely manner - The need to provide for the well-being of the community impacted by the misconduct - 11.10 When misconduct has occurred, discipline or corrective action taken with respect to the accused should be documented in the appropriate personnel file. - 11.11 Appropriate care should be offered to the victims of misconduct, including spiritual assistance and medical or psychological assistance, as required by the specific case.
+An obligation to keep silent will not be imposed on any person with regard to the contents of his or her report of sexual misconduct or interference with an investigation. - 11.12 Appropriate pastoral care should be recommended to the one accused of misconduct. - 11.13 The good name and privacy of the persons involved in a report of misconduct, as well as the confidentiality of their personal data, shall be protected.
+Personal information will only be shared as necessary, for example in order to comply with civil reporting laws, investigations, and the internal reporting requirements of this Code of Conduct or A Statement of Policy for the Protection of Children and Youth. - 11.14 Appropriate pastoral care should be extended to the community impacted by misconduct.